Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

 ------------

- NetCDF variables are similar to multidimensional array objects in Python provided by the numpy module.
-To define a netCDF variable, you can utilize the :meth:`File.def_var` method within a File instance under define mode.
+ NetCDF variables are similar to multidimensional array objects in Python provided by the ``numpy`` module.
+To define a netCDF variable, you can utilize the :meth:`File.def_var` method within a ``File`` instance under define mode.
  The mandatory arguments for this methods include the variable name (a string in Python) and dimensions (either a tuple of dimension names or dimension instances).
-In addition, the user need to specify the datatype of the variable using module-level NC constants (e.g. pnetcdf.NC_INT).
+In addition, the user need to specify the datatype of the variable using module-level constants (e.g. ``pnetcdf.NC_INT``).
 The supported data types given each file format can be found :ref:`here<Datatype>`.

  Here's an example (same if using netcdf4-python):